I3S-ESSnet/Documents/oslo-meeting/agenda.md

 # I3S ESSnet "Oslo" meeting draft agenda

 The meeting will be organized in six sessions during at most 150 minutes (the ending times given below correspond to this maximum).
 The overall focus will be on re-use and communication.
-A specific interview on multi-organization open oource collaboration will take place on Tuesday morning.
+A specific interview on multi-organization open source collaboration will take place on Tuesday morning.

 ## Day 1, August 31st